egmmme/sports-leagues-spa/README.md

   # Sports Leagues SPA

   This is a code bundle for Sports Leagues SPA.
-The original project is available at https://www.figma.com/design/QBE0rF7Hz6e3Bn0Eo39b7p/Sports-Leagues-SPA.

   ## Running the code